 - Honey, Honey, Lion by Jan Brett.
 Get book.
-Learn about the animals of the Savannah and play a game of telephone to see how messages sometimes get mixed up when they travel through many people.
+Learn about the animals of the Savanna and play a game of telephone to see how messages sometimes get mixed up when they travel through many people.

 - George Washington’s Teeth by Deborah Chandra and Madeleine Comora.
 Get book.
 Subtract how many teeth George Washington lost through his life and count your own teeth.